 When a duplicate document is removed from the Bundle, it is important that any statement of case, witness statement, Land Registry Case Summary or any other document in the Bundle is not left with a "broken link" - a quoted reference which does not match with the reference in the name of any included document.
 So if, for example, Exhibit JJS6 (referred to in the witness statement of John James Smith) is removed from the Bundle because it is the same document as Exhibit PMA12 (referred to in the witness statement of Paul Martin Ashby), then Exhibit PMA12 would have the reference JJS6 added to its name (after PMA12) so that the witness statement of John James Smith is not left with a "broken link".

 Disclosure lists are generally not included in Bundles (because any query over disclosed documents would be dealt with before the Bundle is finalised so there is no need to include disclosure lists).
-Consequently there is no need to add the disclosure list reference in a removed duplicate to the copy remaining included as there is no "link" which would be broken.
-Note, however, that in some High Court cases it is the practice, where possible, to refer, in witness statements, to documents by disclosure list number (Claimant's disclosure reference if the document is on the Claimant's disclosure list, otherwise the Defendant's disclosure reference) rather than exhibiting them.
-This can be done in certain High Court cases for the statements of witnesses who are actually parties with access to the numbered Disclosure Lists previously exchanged.
-This approach will not always be suitable for third-party witnesses (i.e. witnesses who can give relevant evidence but are not themselves parties to the litigation) and they may need to exhibit labelled documents in the normal way.
-If there are any witness statements which do refer to documents by disclosure list number then care is necessary when removing duplicates to avoid "broken links" with disclosure references.
+Consequently there is normally no need to add the disclosure list reference, of a removed duplicate, to the copy remaining included, because there is no "link" which would be broken.
+Note, however, that in some tribunals, such as the Business and Property Courts in the High Court and the Business and Property List in the Central London County Court, it is the practice, where possible, to refer, in witness statements, to documents by disclosure number rather than exhibiting them.
+If there are any witness statements in the Hearing Bundle which do refer to documents by disclosure number then care is necessary when removing duplicates to ensure that disclosure references are preserved and avoid "broken links".

 Disclaimer